byjg/php-rest-reference-architecture/docs/guides/repository-advanced.md

 ### Passing query params from a REST controller

-`DummyRest` exposes `orderBy` and `filter` as optional query string parameters and passes them directly to the service (which forwards them to the repository):
+`DummyController` exposes `orderBy` and `filter` as optional query string parameters and passes them directly to the service (which forwards them to the repository):

 ```php
 #[OA\Parameter(name: "orderBy", in: "query", required: false, schema: new OA\Schema(type: "string"))]